 Boundary transgressing dialogue culture

 We deploy and develop interactive workshop methods within the field of equality, integration and digitalisation.
-We provide particular expertise and knowledge for the third and public sector to improve approaches on integration, equality work and digitalization in educational and other fostering functions.
+We provide particular expertise and knowledge for the third and public sector to improve approaches and to create a strategy to systematise the work in integration, and equality work in educational and other fostering functions.
 The project goal is to thematise these issues in a journalistically and pedagogically progressive and democratising way.

 For further information about the project, please contact project manager Nana Blomqvist nana(a)hubturku.fi

 - Juhani Koivuviita (educator)

 - Thierry Francis Mbabane (journalist)

 - Juho Vainio (product developer)

 The project has an initial funding from the Regional State Administrative Agencies.